 This is when these tourist towns swell to levels not seen during the normal year (even in high season).
 Many locals actually leave the tourist towns and head for areas in Mexico where others have left or take time to visit another country.
 If you are planning a trip to one of the tourist towns here in Mexico during this time, especially beach towns, please plan ahead as most hotels and rental properties book up early.
 And please please be aware that the beaches and stores will be very crowded, so if you want a less busy vacation, consider coming outside of the two weeks of Easter in Mexico.

-Warren Brander is a real estate agent specializing in Puerto Vallarta real estate with Tropicasa Realty and can be reached at (322) 200-2253 or from Canada/US at 1-866-978-5539 or by email Warren@Tropicasa.com.
-You can also check out our website for a great selection of Puerto Vallarta Condos and Homes for sale at http://www.warrenbrander.com
+Warren Brander is an expert real estate agent with The Agency in Puerto Vallarta.
+If you are thinking about buying or selling an investment property in Puerto Vallarta or the Banderas Bay area, contact him at (322) 200-2253 or warren.brander@TheAgencyRE.com You can also check out our website for a great selection of Puerto Vallarta Condos and Homes for sale at http://www.warrenbrander.com